-- (1) Bid Security. -Bid Security required by Section 3030 shall be a certified cashier's check or a bond, in a form to be specified in the District's internal procurement procedures (§(Section 540), provided by a surety company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
+- (1) Bid Security.
+Bid Security required by Section 3030 shall be a certified cashier's check or a bond, in a form to be specified in the District's internal procurement procedures (Section 540), provided by a surety company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
 In the case of a construction contract under \$100,000, the District may, upon written justification, allow the use of a "B+" rated bond when bid security is required.
 Each bond shall be accompanied by a "Power of Attorney" authorizing the attorney in fact to bind the surety. - (2) Contract Performance and Payment Bonds.
-The Unless waived pursuant to Section 3030(2)(iii), the contractor shall provide a certified cashier's check in the full amount of the Performance and Payment Bonds or may provide, and pay for the cost of, Performance and Payment Bonds in a form to be specified in the District's internal procurement procedures (§(Section 540)).
+Unless waived pursuant to Section 3030(2)(iii), the contractor shall provide a certified cashier's check in the full amount of the Performance and Payment Bonds or may provide, and pay for the cost of, Performance and Payment Bonds in a form to be specified in the District's internal procurement procedures (Section 540).
 Each bond shall be issued by a Surety Company licensed in South Carolina with an "A" minimum rating of performance as stated in the most current publication of "Best Key Rating Guide, Property Liability", which company shows a financial strength rating of at least five (5) times that portion of the contract price that does not include operations, maintenance, and finance.
-In Where the ease of District requires a payment bond for construction under of \$50,000 or less, the agency may, upon written justification and with bond must be issued by a surety meeting the approval requirements of the Chief Business Official, allow the use of a "B+" rated bond when bid security is required.
-Section 29-6-270.
-Each bond shall be accompanied by a "Power of Attorney" authorizing the attorney in fact to bind the surety.

-- D. Architect Engineer, Construction Management and Land Surveying Services Procurement. - (1) The Advertisement of Project Description
+Where the District requires a payment bond for construction of \$50,000 or less, the bond must be issued by a surety meeting the requirements of Section 29-6-270.
+Each bond shall be accompanied by a "Power of Attorney" authorizing the attorney in fact to bind the surety. - D. Architect Engineer, Construction Management and Land Surveying Services Procurement. - (1) The Advertisement of Project Description

-The provisions of Regulation 19 445.2040 shall apply to implement the requirements of Code Section 11-35-3220(2), Advertisement of Project Description.
+The provisions of Regulation 2040 shall apply to implement the requirements of Section 3220(2), Advertisement of Project Description.